Joshua Harmon (playwright): Bad Jews (2012)

 Bad Jews was the first play of Harmon's to be performed for longer than three nights.

 After its success in 2012 in Roundabout Theatre Company's 63-seat black box theatre, Bad Jews transferred to the company's 420-seat theatre the next year.
 Bad Jews went on to be the third most-produced play in America in the 2014–2015 season, and earned nominations for best play from the Outer Critics Circle and the Lucille Lortel awards.
-It also ran for five months on the West End in London at the Arts Theatre, after sold-out runs at London's St. James and Theatre Royal Bath, and has had productions in Australia, Canada, Germany, Israel and South Africa.
+It also ran for five months on the West End in London at the Arts Theatre, after sold-out runs at London's St. James and Theatre Royal Bath, and has had productions in Australia, Canada, Germany, Israel, Poland and South Africa.

 Significant Other (2015)

 The Roundabout Theatre Company produced Significant Other Off-Broadway at the Laura Pels Theatre.
 The play premiered on May 16, 2015 in previews, officially on June 18, and closed on August 16, 2015.
 Directed by Trip Cullman, the cast featured Sas Goldberg, Gideon Glick, Carra Paterson, Lindsay Mendez, Luke Smith, John Behlmann and Barbara Barrie.
 The play involves the lives of four college friends and their search for relationships.
 It was included in the New York Times Top Ten Productions of 2015.
 Significant Other is forthcoming from Samuel French.
 The play was produced by the SpeakEasy Stage Company, Boston Massachusetts, in September to October 2016.
 Harmon explained the premise: “How do you make life work for yourself when you feel that you’re not living the life you’re supposed to be living or want to be living?
 And how do you deal with that when the changes that you need to make are in some ways outside of your control?”
 Harmon further noted that he did not intend to write a comedy.
 “I honestly thought that I’d written the saddest play...
 I don’t write thinking about the comedy.
 I am genuinely always surprised when something winds up being funny.”

 The play began previews on Broadway on February 14, 2017 at the Booth Theatre.
 Directed by Trip Cullman, the Off-Broadway cast reprised their roles for the Broadway production, with the exception of Patterson, who was replaced by Rebecca Naomi Jones.